Rushton v. Traub (In Re Nell)Rushton v. Traub (In Re Nell)

 See

 Congress’s 1984 amendments to the bankruptcy code define those limits.
-Section 157(c)(1) of title 28 provides:

 A bankruptcy judge may hear a proceeding that is not a core proceeding but that is otherwise related to a proceeding under title 11.
-In such a proceeding, the bankruptcy judge shall submit proposed findings of fact and conclusions of law to the district court, and any final order or judgment shall be entered by the district judge after considеring the bankruptcy judge’s proposed findings and conclusions and after reviewing de novo those matters to which any party has timely and specifically objected.
+In such a proceeding, the bankruptcy judge shall submit proposed findings of fact and conclusions of law to the district court, and any final order or judgment shall be entеred by the district judge after considering the bankruptcy judge’s proposed findings and conclusions and after reviewing de novo those matters to which any party has timely and specifically objected.

-Notwithstanding the provisions of paragraph (1) of this subsection [quoted above], the district court, with the consent of all the parties to the proceeding, may refer a proceeding related to a case under title 11 to а bankruptcy judge to hear and enter appropriate orders and judgments, subject to review under section 158 of this title.
+Notwithstanding the provisions of paragraph (1) of this subsection [quoted above], the district court, with the consent of all the parties to the proceeding, may refer a proceeding related to а case under title 11 to a bankruptcy judge to hear and enter appropriate orders and judgments, subject to review under section 158 of this title.

 Under this section, bankruptcy judges are not always limited to entering proposed findings and conclusions in non-core proceedings.
 With the parties’ consent, the bankruptcy court may enter final determinations in such matters.
 This system of consensual reference has been found constitutional by ten circuits in the context of the Federal Magistrates Act.